Thomas Burke (tenor): Early life

-Thomas Aspinall Burke was born on 2 March 1890 in Leigh of Irish descent.
+Thomas Aspinall Burke was born on 2 March 1890 in Leigh of Irish descent on his father's side.
 He was the eldest of nine children.
 The family grew up in poor circumstances.
 Burke's father was a labourer in the coal mines and his mother stayed at home to look after the family who lived at 7 Mather Lane.
 Burke, as an Irish Catholic boy, was educated by Jesuit priests at St Joseph's School.
 He left school at age 12 to work part-time in Courtauld's Silk Mill.
 In 1904, at age 14, he started working in a coal mine.

 Burke was a member of Leigh Borough Brass Band where he learnt to play the cornet and was promoted to first cornet player.
 The band competed at The Crystal Palace where Burke won the silver medal for the best individual cornet soloist.

 During his teenage years Burke learnt to play the piano and joined the local church choir.